Acetylcysteine (By mouth)

 How to Use This Medicine

-- In most cases, you will receive a total of 17 doses of this medicine about 4 hours apart.
-If you vomit within 1 hour after taking your medicine, you will need to take another dose to make up for it.
+- If you vomit within 1 hour after you take your medicine, take another dose to make up for it.

 Drugs and Foods to Avoid